-1. You can enjoy the great taste of a delicious beer without the drunken effects and the next-day hangover.
+1. Enjoy the great taste without the side effects

-Beers with an alcohol volume of 2% can make you feel dehydrated.
+Beers with an alcohol volume of 2% can be dehydrating.
 This is because alcohol is a “diuretic”.
 What this means is that it causes your body to try and flush out fluids.
 So, when you drink full-strength beer and other alcoholic beverages you’ll find you're making more frequent trips to the bathroom and finding yourself becoming dehydrated at an alarming rate.
-That’s why you generally wake up feeling like the Sahara Desert has made itself at home in your mouth the day after a night out on the town.

-You’ve heard of isotonic sports drinks, right?
-These are drinks that contain electrolytes and are absorbed quickly into the body.
-Well, many non-alcoholic beers contain those same properties.
+Isotonic drinks contain electrolytes and are absorbed quickly and many non-alcoholic beers contain those same properties.
 A published 2013 study, "Beer as a sports drink?
 Manipulating beer's ingredients to replace lost fluid" showed that non-alc beer containing electrolytes allowed athletes to retain more fluids.
 Multiple studies since then have confirmed these findings.

 Polyphenols in non-alc beer (derived from the hops and malt) have been shown to assist in muscle recovery and improving physical performance.

-Erdinger and a few other brewers have clued into this fact and market their beers around their “athletic prowess” with Olympians like Simon Schempp, a biathlete on the German team speaking out about his love of alcohol-free ale whilst in training.
+Olympian Simon Schempp, a biathlete on the German team has spoken about his enjoyment of an alcohol-free ale whilst in training.